ryanflitcroft/simon-says/README.md

         * value of variable colorRandom is pushed to array gameSequence.

     * playerClick()
-        * function randomColor() is called.
-        * value of variable colorRandom is pushed to array playerSequence.
+        * player clicks a panel, the value of that color panel is pushed to array playerSequence.
-        * function compare() is called for each index of array playerSequence, while length of playerSequence is less than or equal to array gameSequence.
+        * function compare() is called for each index of array playerSequence.

     * compare()
         * each index of array playerSequence is compared with each index of array gameSequence, while length of playerSequence is less than or equal to length of gameSequence.